 Want to learn more about best practices for teaching and learning or prepare for an academic position?
 Future Faculty and Academic Careers and the CIRTL Network sponsor a wide range of course opportunities, including in-person, online and massive open online courses, both for credit and not-for-credit.

 - ALS 6014: Theater Techniques for Enhancing Teaching and Public Speaking – Learn to use theater techniques to help enhance your classroom teaching and public speaking in both formal and informal environments.
 (Fall)

 - ALS 6015: Teaching in Higher Education – Discover effective teaching and professional development skills to help prepare you for a higher education faculty position.
-(Offered by the Center for Teaching Innovation.)
+(Spring; Offered by the Center for Teaching Innovation.)

 CIRTL Network Courses

 Every semester, the CIRTL Network offers a variety of credit-optional, free online graduate courses that leverage the expertise and diversity of faculty from 40 universities.
 Recent offerings include: